adithyang64/Restaurant-Recommendation/README.md

+### Note:

-With Help of Above Techniques, ".pkl" Files were developed and the same was used to provide Results for the inputs from the webpage by the user.
+With Help of Above Techniques, "**.pkl**" Files were developed and the same was used to provide Results based on Method #2 - Based on User's Choice (Correlation Based) & Method #4 - Based on Restaurant Type (Content Based)  for the inputs from the webpage by the user.

 Run the below command to launch the App